1947 THE WAY I REMEMBER THOSE PRE-SCHOOL YEARS

 Another downtown location often visited was the Pennsylvania Rail Road Depot.
 This is where we would catch the train to Chicago for our many visits to Grandpa and Grandma Barrett`s house.
 The Pennsylvania Railroad Station in Anderson, located at 9th and Fletcher, handled freight and passengers into the 1960’s.

 This is a Pennsylvania Railroad K 4 class Pacific steam locomotive on a passenger train.
-Most of the locomotives were still steam powered at this time and the train required that a caboose car be on pennsy_caboosethe end of the train to accommodate the brakeman and crew.
+Most of the locomotives were still steam powered at this time and the train required that a caboose car be on the end of the train to accommodate the brakeman and crew.

 Of course, a regular Sunday event was church service at the Park Place Church of God.
 Grandpa and Grandma Wolff were very instramental in establishing the early church through their work with the Gospel Trumpet and starting of the Anderson Bible Training School College.